 The way parylene is deposited give it many unique benefits compared to dip and spray coatings.
 Parylene films are “grown” as vapor deposits molecule by molecule in a room temperature vacuum chamber.
 A parylene film grows directly on parts, anywhere the vapor reaches.
 Because the vapor is able to get in all the nooks and crannies, parylene films are truly conformal.

 The end result is a pinhole free coating without any by-products.
 Parylene protects the most complex structures at a microscopic level.
 It can encapsulate complex shapes and evenly cover sharp edges.
 The thin film is very uniform, ranging from hundreds of angstroms to a hundred microns.

 Before we begin depositing parylene, we take a few steps to ensure success.
-When parts arrive, we perform an incoming inspection to check for part accuracy and cleanliness.
-After the incoming inspection, we prepare the parts to be coated.
-Most parts go through an adhesion promotion process to help ensure the parylene coating bonds well with the part surface.
+When parts arrive, we perform an incoming inspection to make sure parts are in good condition and clean.
+After incoming inspection, we prepare the parts to be coated.
+Most parts go through a parylene adhesion promotion step.
+This process encourages the parylene layer to adhere to the part substrate.

 Parylene is applied to parts using the three-stage vapor deposition process shown above.